poojaramesh/todolist_app/README.md

 # App to create and manage TODO lists
+To run the app:
+lein run & lein figwheel

-To run the app in dev mode, in the repl:\
+To run the app in dev mode in the repl:\
 (go)\
 (fig-start)